 It has been great to see the enthusiasm for SBF, not just in the UK but internationally as well.
 For instance, a Norwegian foundation is working with the City of Oslo council on how it might implement the model.
 I also had many people approach me at the EVPA Annual Conference in Warsaw towards the end of last year interested in finding out more, while the model was recently featured in Social Finance NL.

 While we will be sharing our learning throughout the demonstration period, we are also encouraging others with an interest in social innovation to share their own experiences and learning.
-Our dedicated Linkedin group is the main tool for this but all resources we create will then be shared on our SBF hub page.

 Meanwhile, I would encourage anyone with an interest in SBF to register for our webinar with the Improvement Service next week, in which we will be providing an overview and going into a little more detail about our experiences to date.

 By the end of the demonstration period, we hope to produce a suite of ‘how to’ materials that can be used to implement this model and, in turn, effect genuine public sector reform across Scotland and further afield.
 It’s going to be a fascinating journey – so please join us!